azat-io/you-dont-know-js-ru/types & grammar/ch5.md

 > ..
 > Будьте осторожны, не используйте ASI так, как если бы у JS новые строки значимы.

-### Error Correction

-One of the most hotly contested *religious wars* in the JS community (besides tabs vs. spaces) is whether to rely heavily/exclusively on ASI or not.

-Most, but not all, semicolons are optional, but the two `;`s in the `for ( .. ) ..` loop header are required.

-On the pro side of this debate, many developers believe that ASI is a useful mechanism that allows them to write more terse (and more "beautiful") code by omitting all but the strictly required `;`s (which are very few).
-It is often asserted that ASI makes many `;`s optional, so a correctly written program *without them* is no different than a correctly written program *with them*.

-On the con side of the debate, many other developers will assert that there are *too many* places that can be accidental gotchas, especially for newer, less experienced developers, where unintended `;`s being magically inserted change the meaning.
-Similarly, some developers will argue that if they omit a semicolon, it's a flat-out mistake, and they want their tools (linters, etc.) to catch it before the JS engine *corrects* the mistake under the covers.

-Let me just share my perspective.
-A strict reading of the spec implies that ASI is an "error correction" routine.
-What kind of error, you may ask?
-Specifically, a **parser error**.
-In other words, in an attempt to have the parser fail less, ASI lets it be more tolerant.

-But tolerant of what?
-In my view, the only way a **parser error** occurs is if it's given an incorrect/errored program to parse.
-So, while ASI is strictly correcting parser errors, the only way it can get such errors is if there were first program authoring errors -- omitting semicolons where the grammar rules require them.

-So, to put it more bluntly, when I hear someone claim that they want to omit "optional semicolons," my brain translates that claim to "I want to write the most parser-broken program I can that will still work."

-I find that to be a ludicrous position to take and the arguments of saving keystrokes and having more "beautiful code" to be weak at best.

-Furthermore, I don't agree that this is the same thing as the spaces vs tabs debate -- that it's purely cosmetic -- but rather I believe it's a fundamental question of writing code that adheres to grammar requirements vs. code that relies on grammar exceptions to just barely skate through.

-Another way of looking at it is that relying on ASI is essentially considering newlines to be significant "whitespace."
-Other languages like Python have true significant whitespace.
-But is it really appropriate to think of JavaScript as having significant newlines as it stands today?

-My take: **use semicolons wherever you know they are "required," and limit your assumptions about ASI to a minimum.**

-But don't just take my word for it.
-Back in 2012, creator of JavaScript Brendan Eich said (http://brendaneich.com/2012/04/the-infernal-semicolon/) the following:

-> The moral of this story: ASI is (formally speaking) a syntactic error correction procedure.
-If you start to code as if it were a universal significant-newline rule, you will get into trouble.
-> ..
-> I wish I had made newlines more significant in JS back in those ten days in May, 1995.
-> ..
-> Be careful not to use ASI as if it gave JS significant newlines.

 ## Errors

 Not only does JavaScript have different *subtypes* of errors (`TypeError`, `ReferenceError`, `SyntaxError`, etc.), but also the grammar defines certain errors to be enforced at compile time, as compared to all other errors that happen during runtime.